actionml/harness/ur_queries.md

 # Queries

 The Universal Recommender has a reasonable set of defaults so queries can be very simple or, when the need arises, very flexible.
+There are two parts of all UR Queries:

+ 1. **The Subject**: This is a user-id, item-id, or list of item-ids.
+Recommendations consist of the best item matches to the subject.
+For users this means the items that have had interactions from the most similar users.
+For items is means other items that have the most similar interactions.
+ 2. **Business Rules**: These consist of restrictions on the items that can be recommended and define matches to item properties that will allow. boost, or exclude them as recommendations.
+If an item cannot be recommended the Business Rules will never cause them to be returned for a Query.

 ## The Simplest Query